sanyaxx/CW2024/Readme.md

 ---

 ## Implemented but not working properly
-#### Noted: There are currently no features in the game that aren't working properly.
+#### Note: There are currently no features in the game that aren't working properly.
 However, I encountered several issues during development.
 Below are a few notable problems and how I overcame them:

 1) **Enemy Spawning Logic:**
     - **Issue:** The game had a maximum number of enemies that could spawn.
 Initially, I incremented `currentNumberOfEnemies` whenever an enemy spawned and decremented it when an enemy was killed or penetrated defenses.
 However, I realized that the `currentNumberOfEnemies` was going negative, causing the system to spawn more enemies than intended.
 This resulted in situations where negative values (e.g., -99) would allow a much higher number of enemies (e.g., 99) to spawn, bypassing the cap.